VaishnaviMantri09/Dynamic-Image-Scraper-with-Selenium/README.md

 - Some websites may use anti-bot measures that block headless browsers.
 If the script fails to load content, try using a non-headless browser for debugging.
 - This script is designed for public webpages — **do not use it to scrape content from websites without permission**.

-## 🧭 What the Script Does

-- Opens the webpage using a **headless Chrome browser**.
-- Scrolls the page to **load all images dynamically**, including lazy-loaded content.
-- Extracts and downloads all unique image URLs (including background images) into a folder called `downloaded_images/`.